jimfrankenstein/theverybaddaystree/jim-frankenstein/beautiful-unknown.md

     I know you’ll be waiting.

 song_credits: |-
-    Written and Recorded in Minneapolis by Brian Reed
+    Written, Recorded, and Produced in Minneapolis by Brian Reed
 ---